Frequently Asked Questions (FAQ) and things to know when building a new home

 How long will it take to build a home?

 Generally the construction period is approximately 9 months for a standard double storey home of approximate size of 250m2.
 The complexity, size and inclusions of the home can affect the length of the construction period.
 The term in the building contract takes into consideration the specific requirements of your home and site.
-For difficult sites the construction period can take up to 12 months.
+For difficult sites the construction period can take 12 - 15 months.

 What construction guarantees do you offer?